Rotationally invariant dynamical lattice regulators for Euclidean quantum field theories: Field actions and symmetries on a dynamical lattice

-On a regular embedding \(x(n)=a\,n\), we have \(\Gamma_\mu(n)=\Gamma_\mu^\theta(n)=\gamma_\mu/a\), and so \eqref{eq:naive-Dirac-theta} reduces to the usual naive lattice Dirac operator.
+On a regular embedding \(x(n)=a\,n\), the forward and backward corner frames coincide (with our convention for \(E^\theta\)), so \(\Gamma_\mu(n)=\Gamma_\mu^\theta(n)=\gamma_\mu/a\), and \eqref{eq:naive-Dirac-theta} reduces to the usual naive lattice Dirac operator.
 As the standard lattice is among the possible embeddings $x(n)$, we do not expect the dynamical geometry alone to remove species doubling.
 Standard remedies (Wilson, staggered, overlap, domain-wall) can nevertheless be implemented by replacing the corresponding finite-difference operators and Wilson terms by their geometric analogues built from the same local data $(E,g,V)$ and then applying the $\theta$--averaging prescription \eqref{eq:fields-action-average-theta}.

 \textbf{Total field action.} In the sequel we write

 where the ellipsis indicates additional matter multiplets treated analogously.
 By construction, $S_{\mathrm{fields}}$ is local on the abstract lattice, gauge invariant, and $\Theta$--invariant under the OS reflection introduced later.